Viralution/ThePlatform/README.md

    docker-compose down
    ```

+> **Note:** Production deployment instructions will be available in a future release.
+Currently, only development mode is supported.

 ## ⚠️ Important Disclaimers

 ### Development Mode Only

 The configuration in this repository is intended for **local development environments only**.
 Do not use these settings in production without implementing proper security measures.

+A production-ready configuration with enhanced security, scalability options, and deployment guides is planned for a future release.
+Stay tuned for updates!

 ### MinIO Storage Warning